alwsabiCode/DVLD-Management-System/README.md

 <p align="center">
-  A full .NET system for managing driver licenses and vehicle department operations using ASP.NET Core, SQL Server, and WinForms.
+  A full .NET system for managing driver licenses and vehicle department operations using C#.NET, SQL Server, and WinForms.
 </p>

 ---